ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ The lines between design and development have never been easier to cross.

-^ Keep honing your developer craft, but take interest in design too - they are so intertwined.
+^ Keep honing your developer craft, but take interest in design too - it's not that scary.

-^ As you do this and begin to tackle some design challenges, you'll realize that developers can be just as creative as designers.

-^ I encourage you to use this opportunity to make your app something that you can be really proud of, on many different levels.